 During the 2019-20 field service in Senegal, Mercy Ships is hoping to provide 1,200 – 1,700 life-changing surgeries onboard the Africa Mercy, treat over 4,000 people at a land-based clinic, and provide training to hundreds of local healthcare professionals.
 All of this will be provided at no cost to the recipients, and will help to improve the overall healthcare system in Senegal.

 The Africa Mercy is a large ship, but not all the service Mercy Ships offers in field services take place onboard.
 For example, the Mercy Ships land-based dental clinic usually sees the largest number of patients during a field service, partly because dental procedures do not take as long (and are often less complex) than surgical ones.
 Before the Africa Mercy arrived in Dakar, the dental clinic location had already been selected and prepared.
-The clinic will be used by Mercy Ships throughout the field service and then returned to the local healthcare system with its new equipment.
-The new facility will also be used for training.
+The facility will also be used for training.

 Mercy Ships has also established a land-based Hospital Out-Patient Extension (HOPE) Centre in Dakar.
 This centre is a crucial part of the field service, offering a safe, secure, and hygienic environment where patients can come to prepare and recover from surgery.
 It provides a home away from home for patients, who would otherwise have nowhere to stay after their long journeys to the ship.